dimun/poker_validator/README.md

 # PokerValidator

-Elixir validator for Texas Holdem hands, with a given list of cards it returns the best possible hand with a given score
+Elixir validator for Texas Holdem hands, with a given list of cards it returns the best possible hand with its score

 ## Getting started